psycopg/psycopg/docs/api/cursors.rst

         .. versionchanged:: 3.1

             - Added ``returning`` parameter to receive query results.
-            - Preformance optimised by making use of the pipeline mode, when using libpq 14 or newer.
+            - Performance optimised by making use of the pipeline mode, when using libpq 14 or newer.

     .. automethod:: copy